-Allen's swamp monkeys live in swamp and riverbank forests in Congo and western Zaire.
+Allen's swamp monkeys live in the lowland forests of the central Congolian basin.
 They are herbivores.
 The species name, nigroviridis, refers to the color of the monkey: nigro means black; viridis means green (though some appear to be closer to yellow).

 Swamp monkey behavior and facts